Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 5. Queen: "Bohemian Rhapsody" (Peak Position: 9)

 Arguably one of the greatest songs of all time, Queen's "Bohemian Rhapsody" became a commercial success upon its release on October 31, 1975.
-The epic "mock opera" song ran for 6 minutes, and with opera and ballad influences, became a 1970's progressive rock hit.
+The epic "mock opera" song ran for six minutes, and with opera and ballad influences, it became a 1970s progressive rock hit.
 While critical reaction to the song was initially mixed, "Bohemian Rhapsody" and its accompanying video cemented the single's place in rock n' roll history.
 It topped the charts in the U.K, and peaked at number 9 in the United States.

 Fun Fact: Singer Elton John believed the song was too "weird" to be played on the radio, and thought it was far too long.